Backward stochastic differential equations with unbounded generators: Unbounded Lipschitz-type generator

 The sufficient conditions for the solvability of (\ref{bsde}), as given in~\cite{KH}, are similar to our conditions A2.
 Indeed, if we choose $\overline{\gamma}(t)=0$, $\overline{\beta}_1=\overline{\beta}_2\equiv \beta$, where $\beta$ is {\it large enough}, then conditions A2 are those of~\cite{KH}.
 Clearly, due to the process $\overline{\gamma}(t)$ our conditions A2 are more general then those of~\cite{KH}.
 The importance of this process is that assumption (iii) above can be suitable weakened by choosing large values for this process, which is not an option in~\cite{KH}.
 Moreover, even if we take $\overline{\gamma}(t)=0$, our assumption (i) is weaker than that of~\cite{KH}.
-Indeed, the parameter $\beta$ of~\cite{KH} should be bigger than $446.05$ (in~\cite{KH} it is only claimed that this coefficient should be {\it large enough}, but a straightforward calculation included in our Appendix, gives this numerical lower bound).
+Indeed, the parameter $\beta$ of~\cite{KH} should be bigger than $446.05$ (in~\cite{KH} it is only claimed that this coefficient should be {\it large enough}\footnote{For readers' convenience only, we have included an appendix showing that a straightforward calculation gives this numerical lower bound}).
 This is clearly not the case in conditions A2 where the coefficient $\overline{\beta}_1$ is only required to be greater than $4$.\\

 The conditions A1 are new.
 In general, these are not comparable with conditions A2.
 However, in certain special cases we can compare them.
 For example, if $c_1(t)=0$, $1<\beta_2<\overline{\beta}_2$, $\gamma(t)=\overline{\gamma}(t)$, then $\widehat{M}_1^2(\Omega,\mathscr{F}_T,\P;\R^d)\subset \widehat{M}_2^2(\Omega,\mathscr{F}_T,\P;\R^d)$, and thus the above assumption (i) on the random variable $\xi$ is weaker in the case of conditions A1.
 Similarly, if $c_2(t)=0$, $\gamma(t)=\overline{\gamma}(t)$, $\overline{\beta}_1=2\beta_1$, then the above assumption (i) on the random variable $\xi$ is weaker in the case of conditions A2.\\